mitexleo/fediroma/docs/docs/administration/monitoring.md

 If you run Akkoma, you may be inclined to collect metrics to ensure your instance is running smoothly, and that there's nothing quietly failing in the background.

-To facilitate this, Akkoma exposes Prometheus metrics to be scrapped.
+To facilitate this, Akkoma exposes Prometheus metrics to be scraped.

 ## Prometheus